hmzbn/AlexandriaQH2025-SmartTraffic/technical_report.md

 - **Objective** sums GPS distances for: depot→first, between consecutive positions, last→depot.
 - With 5 patients, K=3, T=2 trips → 30 binary variables.

 We solve with **QAOA** (simulator).
-The notebook includes an **optional section** to run on IBM Quantum hardware.

 ## Comparative Notes
 - **Classical**: exact for this scale; scales factorially with patients per trip and combinatorially with grouping.
-- **Quantum (QAOA/QUBO)**: offers a unified formulation; practical performance depends on problem size, penalty tuning, and noise.
+- **Quantum (QAOA/QUBO)**: offers a unified formulation; practical performance depends on problem size, penalty tuning, and filtered out the invalid bitstrings.
-- Small-scale runs are sensitive to **penalty calibration** and sampler noise.
--

 ## Tools & Platforms
-- Python 3, NumPy, Pandas, Jupyter
+- Python 3, NumPy, Jupyter
 - Qiskit

-*See the notebooks for full details and executable code.*
+*See the notebooks (solution.ipynb) for full details and executable code.*